atharv2001j/Object-Detection-Using-Python-OpenCV-and-YOLO-V5/README.md

 Once our data is ready then we will train our YOLOv5 model in Google Collab GPU environment.
 Finally we will extract the detection from the model.

+Steps for Implementation:

+1. Installing OpenCV and other required libraries
+2. Preparing the dataset and annotations for training
+3. Training the YOLO model using Darknet
+4. Fine-tuning the pre-trained YOLO model for better accuracy
+5. Testing the trained model on images and videos
+6. Visualizing the results and tuning the parameters for better performance